Saturday, June 14, 2025

 Supportive Online Communities

-Join forums on the CDC’s website or SilverSneakers’ social media groups to connect with others.
+Connect with others by joining forums on the CDC’s website or SilverSneakers’ social media groups.
 The National Institute on Aging’s online community shares tips and success stories.
 These groups offer advice and encouragement to help you stick with your routine.

 FAQ